exercism/cpp/exercises/binary-search/README.md

 so locating an item (or determining its absence) takes logarithmic time.
 A binary search is a dichotomic divide and conquer search algorithm.

+## Note

+- Try to implement the algorithm yourself.
+  Do not use something else to perform the search for you.

 ## Getting Started

 Make sure you have read the [Installing](https://exercism.io/tracks/cpp/installation) and